dhurlburtusa/shortcuts/vite/vite-notes.md

 Basically, allows common chunks to be fetched in parallel with the chunks that depends on it instead of waterfalling.

 See https://vite.dev/guide/features.html#async-chunk-loading-optimization for details.

+## Using Plugins

+Vite can be extended using plugins, which are based on Rollup's well-designed plugin interface with a few extra Vite-specific options.
+This means that Vite users can rely on the mature ecosystem of Rollup plugins, while also being able to extend the dev server and SSR functionality as needed.